-Professional background (main stages)Since 1994 Partner at Lenz & Staehelin
+Professional background (main stages) Since 1994 Partner at Lenz & Staehelin

-Vice-Chairman of the Board of Directors Brink's International Holdings AG, Zug Vice-Chairman of the Board of Directors Fibi Bank (Switzerland) Ltd., Zurich
+Other important activities and vested interests Vice-Chairman of the Board of Directors Brink's

+International Holdings AG, Zug Vice-Chairman of the Board of Directors Fibi Bank (Switzerland) Ltd., Zurich

-Member of the Board of Directors MAN Truck & Bus AG, Otelfingen
+Member of the Board of Directors MAN Truck & Bus AG.
+Otelfingen

-Member of the Board of Directors Kar-Tess Holding, Luxembourg
+Member of the Board of Directors Kar-Tess Holding, Luxemboura

 Member of the Board of Directors The A.G.
-Leventis Foundation.
-Liechtenstein
+Leventis Foundation, Liechtenstein